|

 the wind in my face, as well as the unobstructed view.
 She looks lower and sleeker without the windshield as well.
 The trailer

 combination.
-There are no brakes, but on this light set up, they are not really needed.
-Trailer lights are new this year,
+There are no brakes but on this light set up, they are not really needed.
+Trailer lights were put on a couple

 |